 From needs analysis to deployment, HU’s Interactive Media degree program teaches students to use industry best practices and processes to deliver interactive solutions.
 From developing for mobile, web, desktop and virtual headset, our program combines research, design and technical skills to prepare students for the fast-growing field of interactive media.

-Applicants should send a letter of interest, resume, copies or URLs of game projects, and the names and contact information for three references to:
+To be considered, applicants must submit a letter of interest, a resume, a portfolio of game projects (web links preferred), and names and contact information for three references to:

 Erin Hill, Executive Recruiter